 Women with PLO and vertebral fractures may have excruciating back pain, which can make it difficult to function and even more difficult to care for a baby.
 Women may also have other types of fractures that require urgent care.

 Bone density generally improves as part of the natural recovery after pregnancy.
 If a woman is breastfeeding, this recovery may start at around six months after delivery, when the baby begins to eat solid food and milk production declines.
-By the time a baby turns 1, bone density in the spine often returns to normal.
+By the time a baby turns one, bone density in the spine often returns to baseline.

 For women with PLO, doctors may also recommend medications that stimulate bone formation after the baby has been weaned.
 Because this condition is so rare, the efficacy of these treatments has yet to be established.
 Other treatments may be needed to improve mobility and manage pain.

 We really don’t know how many women have PLO…It’s so uncommon that many obstetricians never encounter a patient with [it].